-Study Advisor proving a study choice advice to a prospective student with advisor regard to his choice of Bachelor's.
+Study Advisor proving a study choice advice to a prospective student with regard to his choice of Bachelor's. advisor and graduation coördinators

 Work Employees who have been appointed to carry out a specific task with placement / regard to the organisation of work placement / Internship and graduation.